Speaking clock: China

 Dialling 117 in any city connects to a speaking clock that tells the current time in China.
 Currently 12117.
 Despite China spanning five time zones, only one time is kept over the country, therefore only one zone related service is required and the same time would be announced regardless of where the call was made.
 Rates are charged according to the ordinary local number, generally around 0.25 RMB/minute.

 Finland

 In Finland the speaking clock service is known as Neiti Aika in Finnish or Fröken Tid in Swedish, both of which mean "Miss Time".
 The first Neiti Aika service was started in 1936 and was the first automated phone service in Finland.
-The service is provided by regional phone companies and can be reached by dialling 10061 from any part of the country.
+The service is provided by regional phone companies by dialling 10061 from any part of the country.
 The voice of the speaking clock is male or female depending on the phone company service.
 Nowadays the use of the Neiti Aika service has decreased significantly, and the press officer of Auria, the regional phone company of Turku, stated in an article of the Turun Sanomat newspaper that when the company started the service in 1938 it was used 352,310 times in its starting year, compared to 1,300 times in September 2006.